Pediatric Orthopedic Surgeons treating a Broken Wrist

 • Folds on the legs and buttocks that appear uneven when the legs extend

-• Delayed development of gross motor, which impacts the way your child sits, crawls, and walks
+• Delayed development of gross motor skills, which impacts the way your child sits, crawls, and walks

 Screening for CHD generally happens at birth and also occurs throughout the first year of your child’s life.
 Furthermore, a physical exam is the most common screening method.
 Hence, the doctor will gently move and check your child’s hip and legs to look for any clicking or clunking sounds.
 Such a sound may indicate a dislocation.
 This exam comprises two tests: